-- 5 An example of the change of topographic multiplier in the case of a transection reaching over the roughly 500 m high Pyhätunturi (Fig. 5) fell in Northern Finland in case of north-westerly wind is given in Fig. 4 and Fig. A5.
-As this place is located at a relatively high elevation, the purely on elevation dependent M{h2} dominates, and only in the case of a steep hill slope around the location interval 11655 m-13405 m (Fig. 4) does the multiplier M{h1} get larger values than M{h2}.
+An example of the change in topographic multiplier in the case of a transection reaching over the roughly 500 m high Pyhätunturi Fell (Fig. 5) in northern Finland in the case of northwesterly wind is given in Figs. 4 and A5.
+As this place is located at a relatively high elevation, the purely on elevation-dependent $M{h2}$ dominates, and only in the case of a steep hill slope around the location interval 11 655-13 405 m (Fig. 4) does the multiplier $M{h1}$ get larger values than $M{h2}$ .
 The approach used in this study is also simpler than the one described in AS/NZS 1170.2 (2011).
-Still, as the terrain in Finland is relatively - 10 flat, the main impact of these relatively small scale topographic variations can be taken into account even with the schema utilized here.
+Still, as the terrain in Finland is relatively flat, the main impact of these relatively small-scale topographic variations can be taken into account even with the schema utilized here.